Dutch Brigade (Peninsular War): Ocaña and counter-guerrilla warfare

 The large number of prisoners of war posed insurmountable problems for the French command.
-There was simply no way to feed them, and there was a good chance that there would be an attempt to liberate them by Spanish guerrillas.
+There was simply no way to feed them, and there was a good chance that Spanish guerrillas would attempt to liberate them.
 It was therefore decided to march the prisoners to France.
-The German division, now under Chassé's command, was given the unenviable task of escorting the transports.
-The Dutch brigade departed on 26 November with 4,000 prisoners.
+The German division, now under Chassé's command, was given the task of escorting the transports.
+The Dutch Brigade departed on 26 November with 4,000 prisoners.
 The Nassau and Baden regiments had already left on previous days with other transports (in total, 10,000 prisoners).
-To escort the transports with entire regiments would seem unnecessary, but with the number of guerrillas along the route, which went by way of Burgos and Vitoria to Bayonne, was so large, that this was certainly necessary.
+To escort the transports with entire regiments would seem unnecessary, but with the large number of guerrillas along the route, which went by way of Burgos and Vitoria to Bayonne, this was certainly necessary.
 The prisoners were in a very sorry state.
 They had been robbed of all their possessions and had hardly eaten during the week they had spent in Madrid.
 The transport became a true "death march" during which 2,000 of the 10,000 prisoners died.
 This march was very distasteful to Chassé and his men, who pitied the poor wretches, but lacked the means to lessen their suffering.
 Accompanying the transport were several Dutch officers who had been recalled to the Netherlands.
 Among them was Captain Van Zuylen van Nijevelt who was replaced by the French Colonel Brenot as chief-of-staff.
-They arrived in Bayonne on 28 December 1809.
+The column arrived to Bayonne on 28 December 1809.